disconnect3d/disconnect3d.github.io/about.md

 ### Hobbies

-Programming, reverse engineering (or rather looking under the hood), computer security, teaching others and ice skating.
+Programming, reverse engineering (or rather looking under the hood to understand how things work), computer security, teaching others, climbing and ice skating.

 ### Contact